lrspeiser/sigmagravity/README.md

 ![Figure 4: Solar System safety](figures/solar_system_safety.png)

 *FIG. 4.
-Enhancement ($\Sigma - 1$) as a function of distance from the Sun.
-At planetary scales, the enhancement is $< 10^{-14}$, far below observational bounds.
+Enhancement (Σ − 1) as a function of distance from the Sun.
+Blue line: Σ-Gravity prediction.
+Red/orange dashed: observational bounds (Cassini PPN, planetary ephemeris).
+The predicted enhancement is < 10⁻¹⁴ throughout the Solar System—including at Voyager 1 (160 AU)—far below any detection threshold.
 The coherence mechanism automatically suppresses modification in compact, high-acceleration systems.*

 ### G. Conservation and Equivalence Principle